China challenges India's polished diamond throne

 But China has managed to break the established trade route by getting diamonds directly from African mines in which Chinese companies have a stake.
 This has boosted the value of China's net exports of polished diamonds by 72 percent in the past five years to $8.9 billion.

-While India's exports, supplied by firms such as Asian Star (ASAN.BO), Gitanjali Gems Ltd (GTGM.NS) and Venus Jewel, rose 49 percent to $14 billion over that time, shipments have seen a sharp drop this year.
+While India's exports, supplied by firms such as Asian Star , Gitanjali Gems Ltd and Venus Jewel, rose 49 percent to $14 billion over that time, shipments have seen a sharp drop this year.

 "China's active procurement of rough supply from African countries was reducing the supply available to Indian manufacturers," said Sandeep Varia, an executive of Indian industry body Assocham.
 "Many units across the country had to lay off workers due to losses."